 Studio Art: 2-D Design

-Step 2: Watch two videos
+Step 2: Participate in a training or watch two videos

 Watch the following videos (login required)

 Training Video 1 (3 minutes): An Overview of AP with WE Service, will help you gain an understanding of the overall program and can be shared with administrators, parents and students, including at Back-to-School Night.

 Training Video 2 (18 minutes): Your Guide to Implementing the Program, is an in-depth guide meant to be watched while reviewing the various resources provided.

 If you already have access to the Academic Merit platform, you may use your current username and password.
 If not, log in using your email address and the password shared with you.
 Change your password as soon as you log in.
 If your password isn’t working, click “Forgot your password?” and follow directions to retrieve it.

 Reviewing the Recognition Rubric will help you understand what will be required of your students.